ryanhayame/Typing-Speed-Game/README.md

 # Typing-Speed-Game
-## A speed typing web application created with HTML, CSS, JavaScript, and React
+## A speed typing game web application

 ## Features:
 - Auto focus on textbox when starting game